 - Tuition and Fees

-In order to comply with Federal Title IV regulations, The Ohio State University will begin collecting information regarding whether a student begins attending or participating in a class at the beginning of the semester for autumn 2017.
+In order to comply with Federal Title IV regulations, The Ohio State University is collecting information regarding whether a student begins attending or participating in a class at the beginning of the semester or session.

 Frequently Asked Questions

 The university is required to collect this information to be compliant with Federal Title IV requirements on federal aid.
 As part of our responsibility for awarding federal financial aid, we are required to track that a student has begun attending or participating in a class.

 Academic engagement and active participation by a student in an instructional activity includes but is not limited to:

 Attending a synchronous class, lecture, recitation, or field or laboratory activity, physically or online, where there is an opportunity for interaction between the instructor and students

 Submitting an academic assignment (in person, email, or Carmen)

 Taking an assessment or exam

 Participating in an interactive tutorial, webinar, or other interactive computer-assisted instruction